If you’re like us, you’ve read all the blog posts and bookmarked all the infographics. Please, no more

 In the previous chapters, we strongly recommended training the world around you not to engage in calls or meetings in the first place.
 A recurring question then becomes: “How do I do that without risking a conflict”?

 Here’s your solution, which we have successfully applied for several years.
 Always end a call or meeting, which we will assume the other person initiated, with a polite request to follow up in writing.
+This is one of the simplest yet most effective productivity tips we can recommend.

 If the call or meeting was a request for you to do something, that’s the most obvious thing to ask for: “I want to make sure I don’t forget exactly what you need.
 Please send me a quick email with the task description.”
 We guarantee they will never bother you again and will have learned to email you instead.
 The key is to do it two or three times with the same person.
 It’s like training monkeys!